rhezab/smile/docs/style.md

 In this second case, `mydivstyle` applies to **all components** in the application (similar to if it was added to `css/styles.css` or `scss/mystyles.scss`).

+## Custom Fonts

+Fonts are an important part of design.
+Although the defaul Bulma theme includes some nice, professional looking font choices you may want to use custom fonts in your experiment to highlight certain elements or convey a sense of fun, style, etc...

+Perhaps the easiest way to add fonts is to search to Google Fonts [website](https://fonts.google.com).
+This includes a huge number of web-compatible fonts that are free.

 ## Icons and Emoji

 It is often helpful to use icons and emoji in your designs.
 These help given symbolic reference to things and add to the feeling that the website was "designed".
 There are a couple of approaches here.
 The first is to use traditional emoji that are similar to the ones you see in text messaging programs and are built into the operating system 👋.
 To do this just use your emoji keyboard (on Mac choose Edit->Emoji & Symbols).
 These are embedded as unicode symbols and are interpreted by most modern Macs and PCs.
 However, [recently new emojis have been added that are not available on all operating systems or devices](https://www.engadget.com/apple-ios-37-emojis-melting-face-troll-130554838.html) so it is not the preferred approach.